porteux/porteux/README.md

 PorteuX is a Linux distro based on Slackware, inspired by Slax and Porteus and available to the public for free.
 Its main goal is to be super fast, small, portable, modular and immutable (if the user wants so).

-It's unique in many ways, not just a repackaging of programs on top of Slackware.
+It's unique in many ways; not just a repackaging of programs on top of Slackware.
 For a list of its highlights, access the [Main Features](https://github.com/porteux/porteux/wiki/Main-Features) wiki page.

 It's already pre-configured for basic usage, including lightweight applications for each of the 7 desktop environments available.
 No browser is included, but an app store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, NVIDIA drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.